ViNo-community/Vitelink/README.md

 * Install files from Github and extract to a folder.
 * Install NodeJS if you dont installed it yet.
 * Configure config and use ``npm install`` for installing modules.
-* Stake for Vitelink by sending 10000 Vite to contract address (If you want to unstake send 1 Vite).
+* Stake for Vitelink by web page.
 * Then start with ``node index.js`` command.
 # Example Usage
 * See example.solpp